 Upon completion of the program, graduates are expected to:

 - Demonstrate a deep knowledge of teaching and learning.

 - Deliver effective instructional strategies that engage, motivate and focus students, and use multiple methods to monitor student learning.

 - Continuously examine and adjust teaching practices to improve student learning and build a repertoire of teaching skills.

 - Respond to students’ diverse developmental and social contexts and ensure access to high quality teaching and learning.

 - Lead and actively build partnerships with colleagues, parents and community groups to work on instruction, policy and curriculum.

-- Successful completion of six modules
+- Successful completion of eight classes

 - Successful completion of a capstone project